acetato/ChatTCP/README.md

 To run the Server listening on port 8000.

 <b>java ChatClient localhost 8000 </b> </br>
-Run the Client connecting it to wherever the server is running.
+Run the Client connecting it to wherever the server is running (eg., port 8000 on localhost)

 ## Commands